 |en_39_coldresponse||en_39_coldresponse||http://forsvaret.no/en/Lists/RelatedMedia/DispForm.aspx?ID=662||Local Police Roar Mordal Hilde, LtCol Jon Arvid Svindland and Senior Engineer from The Norwegian Puclic Road Administartion Kjell Haukeberg receiving allies during exercise Trident Juncture 2018||/media/PubImages/20180818tk_I1634.jpg|

 Openness is important for building trust and preventing misunderstandings.
 Therefore, the Norwegian Armed Forces will make sure to follow the Vienna Document.
 This is an agreement made between the Organisation for Security and Cooperation in Europe (OSCE) member states.
 The agreement aims to secure military stability and reduce the risk of war by imposing states to implement security and confidence building measures.
 Norway will invite observers from all the 56 member nations in OSCE, which also includes Russia, to the exercise.

-More than 19,000 soldiers will participate in the exercise.
+Between 15.000 and 16.000 soldiers will participate in the exercise.
 The final number of participants and participating nations might change slightly towards the exercise.
 More information on this will be available on this website closer to the exercise.

 Cold Response is lead by the Norwegian Joint Headquarters and has been conducted biennially since 2006 with the exception of 2018.
 In odd-numbered years, the Norwegian Armed Forces conduct a smaller winter exercise.